Pepojmc/w10-d1-lab-vue-wiki-countries/README.md

 Our `App.vue` application should pull `countries` into the vue data method, holding the data coming from the `src/countries.json` file.

+To import countries.json in App.vue, you can use:

+`import countries from "./countries.json";`

 ----

 ### Iteration 4 | Bonus | Fetch countries data from an API